bahramsabri/ghost-blog-deployment-on-aws/README.md

 ## Usage

-* Export your AWS credentials using the CLI or tools like Awsume
+* Export your AWS credentials using the CLI or tools like Awsume or aws-vault
 * Provide your remote state information in backend.tf -- feel free to remove s3 if you're not using it as you default backend
 * Update all the default values in variables.tf
 * Then, run the below: